nagashiva23/OneNet-Matlab-V-1.0/README.md

 - Increase `cfg.numEpochs` and `cfg.batchSize` in `[config.m](config.m)` for real training (defaults are kept tiny for quick iteration).
 - The ADMM loop uses a simple quadratic `x`-update for demonstration.
 Replace with problem-specific solvers if needed.

-**Next steps / ideas**
-- Add mini-batching to `trainModel` and vectorize training loops for speed.
-- Replace `digitTrain4DArrayData` with a larger dataset and adjust `cfg.imageSize` accordingly.
-- Add saving/loading for trained networks (use `save` / `load` on `net` objects).

-If you want, I can: run a quick training session with the current defaults and save the trained network, or add a short example script that runs end-to-end and saves outputs.
-Which would you like next?